 The National Association of Corrosion Engineers (NACE) offers guidance for cathodic protection of above ground storage tanks.
+Internal cathodes are not required or recommended to achieve adequate protection in methanol service, particularly in floating roof tanks.

 Methanol absorbs moisture from air.
 If tank liquid level cycles through large volumes on frequent intervals, then moisture-laden ambient air may be pulled into the tank.
-This may be particularly harmful in a coastal environment where moisture laden air carries dissolved chloride salts.
-If the facility is in a region that has characteristically high relative humidity, then methanol will dry the air in the vapor space of the tank and thereby self-contaminate the contained methanol.
+This may be particularly harmful in a coastal en- vironment where moisture laden air carries dissolved chloride salts.
+If the facility is in a region that has char- acteristically high relative humidity, then methanol will dry the air in the vapor space of the tank and thereby self-contaminate the contained methanol.